vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 <img src="src-tauri/icons/Square30x30Logo.png" alt='logo with a sword and a shield, in the zelda style'> [![License](https://img.shields.io/badge/license-BSD3-blue.svg)](https://github.com/vasilvestre/totk-mod-manager-for-yuzu/blob/main/LICENSE.md)

-Zelda: Tears of the Kingdom Mod Manager is an open-source application built with Next.js and Tauri, designed to assist players of Zelda: Tears of the Kingdom on the Yuzu emulator in managing mods for the game.
+Zelda: Tears of the Kingdom Mod Manager is an open-source application designed to assist players of Zelda: Tears of the Kingdom on the Yuzu emulator in managing mods for the game.
+It fetch distant mod collection and install/update the mods for you.

 They are sourced from https://github.com/HolographicWings/TOTK-Mods-collection